nicolaiarocci/nicolaiarocci.com/content/talks.md

 weight: 8
 image: images/nicola@codemotion2017.jpeg
 ---
-I speak at conferences and local meetups.
-Here's a list of my most recent engagements.
+I speak at conferences and meetups.
+Here is a list of my most recent engagements.
 Want me to talk at your event?
 [Get in touch][1]!

+{{< tweet 931238736364531712 >}}

 - GitHub Constellation: [My story with Open Source][28]
 - Codemotion Milan 2017: [Git on the frontline][27]